mendersoftware/mender-docs/01.Getting-started/02.On-premise-installation/04.Deploy-a-system-update-demo/docs.md

 ### A device or two to test with

-You need one or more Raspberry Pi 3 devices.
+You need one or more Raspberry Pi devices.
+The original tutorial was written using a Raspberry Pi 3, but a Raspberry Pi 4 will also work.
+Just replace "Raspberry Pi 3" and similar looking strings with "Raspberry Pi 4" where you see them.

 To make it easy to provision the device we will use a SD card to store the OS, so you will need one SD card (8 GB or larger) per device.

 ### Disk image